 Dapper is an app that copies your iTunes music and playlists to your Digtal Audio Player.
-It supports just about any player that allows it’s storage to be seen by your Mac as a drive, either directly or via an app such as SyncMate.
+It supports just about any player that allows it’s storage to be seen by your Mac as a drive, or most Android Based players that support Media Transfer Protocol (MTP).
 You can see a list of DAPs we have tested on the Tested DAPs page, but Dapper works with just about anything that shows up as a disk drive.

 You can see whats new at our post on Head-Fi.org.